 If you are interested in opening an urgent care business, you are not alone.
 Growth in the industry is skyrocketing.
-According to the Urgent Care Association, there are nearly 10,000 centers in the United States by the end of last year — a 9.6 percent jump from the previous year.
+According to the Urgent Care Association, there were nearly 10,000 centers in the United States by the end of last year — a 9.6 percent jump from the previous year.

 Studies show a significant shift away from primary care and emergency rooms as patients seek more affordable and accessible medical care.
 Many patients are turning to urgent care as an alternative.
 Urgent care offers what other medical options don’t:

 Because medical services are always in demand, an urgent care center is a fairly stable and viable business venture.
 One fact that is surprising to some; you don’t need a medical background to own urgent care.